FazeRit/FazeRit/README.md

 👋 Hi there!
 I'm a Fullstack developer

 I'm a sociable second-year student at KPI, passionate about backend development since childhood.
-I started diving into server architecture in early 2024.
+I started diving into web in early 2024.
 🌟 Technologies I Know

     🟢 Node.js